hybridly/hybridly/docs/guide/title-and-meta.md

 ```

 In `main.ts`, import `createHead` and register its return value as a plugin.
+Here you may also define a title template that will be used across your pages by defining `titleTemplate` in the options.

 ```ts
 import { createApp } from 'vue'